Paul Bastock: Club career

-He started his career in the youth team at Coventry City in the eighties and was a member of their 1987 FA Youth Cup winning side that beat a Southampton youth side including Alan Shearer and Matt Le Tissier.
+Bastock started his career in the youth team at Coventry City in the eighties and was a member of their 1987 FA Youth Cup winning side that beat a Southampton youth side including Alan Shearer and Matt Le Tissier.
 He was released by Coventry and signed his first professional contract in 1988 with Cambridge United where he stayed for one season during which he also played once on loan for Bath City in October 1988, a 1–1 draw against VS Rugby.
-He then moved to Malaysia to play in the Malaysian Super League where he had a short spell, specifically six months, with Sabah FA.
+He then moved to Malaysia to play in the Malaysian Super League where he spent six months with Sabah FA.
 He then moved back to England, where he spent time on trial with Newcastle United and Leyton Orient, and played a single match for Cheltenham Town in the Gloucestershire Senior Cup in return for a pair of gloves, before signing for Fisher Athletic.
 After a season with Fisher, he transferred to Kettering Town in 1990 where he spent two years.

 At Kettering, after a brief period on loan at Aylesbury United, he impressed and was snapped up by Boston United in 1992.
 His next 12 years with the Lincolnshire club were to prove the best of his footballing career.
 His first season with Boston was a disaster, with the club finishing bottom and being relegated from the Football Conference to the Northern Premier League.
 However, despite conceding 69 goals in 42 games, Bastock was still voted Player of the Season by supporters.
 He started to concede less goals the season after and Boston had a string of respectable league positions from 1993 to 1998 when they were moved to the Southern Premier League and their fortunes took an upturn.
 Bastock helped them to a second-place finish in the 1998–99 season and the team won the league and were promoted back to the Conference in 2000.
 He spent two seasons in the Conference before Boston were promoted to the Football League Third Division, Bastock missing just one game all season as Boston won the Conference.
 He won the Player of the Season award again in the 2002–03 season, ten years after last winning it.
 He remained first choice throughout the whole 2003–04 season; the highlight of which was saving a penalty from Yeovil's Gavin Williams to help his side to a 3–2 win.
 In the summer of 2004, Boston signed Nathan Abbey and Bastock was unable to regain his first-team place.
 Whilst playing for Boston, he also worked as a care assistant in a nursing home.